ian-ross/nordic-tools/doc/platformio-zephyr.md

 guiconfig`) which hampers discoverability of configuration options.
 From reading around the PlatformIO issue tracker, I believe that this is in the works.
-Once you can fire off the Kconfig GUI from within PlatformIO, that will be pretty sweet.
+Once you can fire off the Kconfig GUI from within PlatformIO, that will be sweet.
 In the meantime, you need to edit the `prj.conf` file by hand, which is a little annoying, but not an insurmountable problem.

-### Libraries
+#### Libraries

 **Are there higher-level libraries available for common functionality (e.g. communications, crypto, etc.)?**